loris-fo/thermostat-1/README.md

 Tests were written with [Jasmine (2.0.0)](http://jasmine.github.io/2.0/introduction.html).

-To run the tests:

-* In 'Finder', go to the root directory and double-click the `SpecRunner.html` file.
+To run the tests, go to the root folder using 'Finder' and double-click the `SpecRunner.html` file.

 ##License